 Whether you’re a new or veteran employee with your company, take a look at what benefits you have available.
 If you have a 401(k) plan, your employer might match your contribution up to a certain amount.

-“If your employer offers a 401(k) match, it’s crucial to contribute into your 401(k) up to the match to take advantage of ‘free money,’” said AnnaMarie Mock, a Certified Financial Planner™ at Highland Financial Advisors.
+“If your employer offers a 401(k) match, it’s crucial to contribute up to that percentage to take advantage of ‘free money,’” said AnnaMarie Mock, a Certified Financial Planner™ at Highland Financial Advisors.

 Even if you can only afford to save $50 a month, it can set you up for a great retirement.
 In addition to a 401(k) match, other benefits like life insurance or disability insurance are typically more affordable through your employer.

 You can also explore options like Flex Spending Accounts (FSAs) or Health Savings Accounts (HSAs).
 You can use these to pay off medical bills, including trips to the doctor, lab work, or prescriptions.